duarteocarmo/duarteocarmo.com/content/posts/106-how-I-hermes.md

 Enough babbling.
 What about use cases?

-## 1. Coding on the go
+## Use case 1: Coding on the go

 <center>
 <a href="{static}/images/106/code-mockups.webp" target="_blank">
 <img src="{static}/images/106/code-mockups.webp" alt="Saramago helping with coding tasks from Telegram" style="max-width:100%;border-radius: 2px">
 </a>
 <figcaption>
-Creating PR's and iterating on the go.
+Creating PRs and iterating on the go.
 </figcaption>
 </center>

 The first use case is the most obvious one.
 Having Hermes is a bit like having a [insert your favourite coding agent here] that is available 24/7 on the go.
 I don't use it when I need to do especially *deep* work.
 But it's very nice for small annoyances while I am on the go.
 It has access to the [GitHub CLI](https://cli.github.com/) and a GitHub CLI skill so it can interact with any repo.
 So whenever I want to fix a broken pipeline, a typo on this blog, a small fix - it just creates a PR and sends me a link for review.

-## 2. Reminders
+## Use case 2: Setting dynamic/reactive reminders

 <center>
 <a href="{static}/images/106/reminders-mockups.webp" target="_blank">